karubits/karubits.gitpages.io/_posts/2023-04-14-Converting_Aruba_AP_to_IAP.md

    reset
    ```

 > After the device has rebooted, if you want to use the console login the username is `admin` and the password is the devices serial number e.g. `CNF3J0TXBY`.
-If you need to know the DHCP assigned IP of the AP after logging in you can type in `show ip interface brief`
+If you need to know the DHCP assigned IP of the access point after logging in you can type in `show ip interface brief`
 {: .prompt-info }

 > When logging in for the first time if you see this error `Internal error 8-0, please contact support` it just means the device is still initializing.
 Try again in a few minutes.